philwonski/TW5-Wordpress-Remote/Readme.md

 HelloJson is mostly about the file structure:

 - `wp.js` - the main plugin file that's (almost) straight from the TiddlyWiki plugin boilerplate, with as little logic as possible.
 It calls on the class file.
   - `files/classWordpress.js` - the class file is where we put all the "business logic" for performing operations via our own custom methods like `getPhilsTop10Posts()`.
-According the HelloJson style conventions, we try to keep the class file relatively clean by calling helper files when necessary.
+In accordance with HelloJson style conventions, we try to keep the class file relatively clean by calling helper files when necessary.
 We also compile the file from a coffeescript parent file, `classWordpress.coffee`.
     - `files/helper-wpapi.js` - is the first helper file for this repo.
 It's just a minified version of the WPAPI library.

 # Setup

 *Option 1*

-You can check out the [demo](https://philwonski.github.io/TW5-Wordpress-Remote/#test-wpapi) and, via the Control Panel, [drag and drop this plugin](https://tiddlywiki.com/#Manually%20installing%20a%20plugin) right into your wiki.
+You can check out the [demo](https://philwonski.github.io/TW5-Wordpress-Remote/#test-wpapi) and, via the Control Panel, [drag and drop the plugin](https://tiddlywiki.com/#Manually%20installing%20a%20plugin) right into your wiki.

 Now you've got the plugin in your wiki and can mess with the wikitext, or even overwrite the plugin files with your own customizations (requires restart + refresh of your Wiki to see the changes).